 References are publications that support the biological activity of the product.

 McCabe et al (2004) Subtype-selective GABAergic drugs facilitate extinction of mouse operant behaviour.
 Neuropharmacology 46 171 PMID: 14680756

 McMahon and France (2006) Differential behavioural effects of low efficacy positive GABAA modulators in combination with benzodiazepines and a neuroactive steroid in rhesus monkeys.
 Br.J.Pharmacol.
 147 260 PMID: 16331290

 Knabl et al (2008) Reversal of pathological pain through specific spinal GABAA receptor subtypes.
 Nature 451 330 PMID: 18202657

 Soderhielm et al (2018) Probing the molecular basis for affinity/potency- and efficacy-based subtype-selectivity exhibited by benzodiazepine-site modulators at GABAA receptors.
 Biochem.Pharmacol.
 158 339 PMID: 30121248

 If you know of a relevant reference for L-838,417, please let us know.

 View Related Products by Product Action

-Currently there are no citations for L-838,417.
 Do you know of a great paper that uses L-838,417 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for L-838,417